rugabunda/ESET-Trial-Reset/README.md

 # ESET Offline Reset Tool v0.2

 This tool configures Windows Recovery Environment to automatically reset ESET on the next system restart.
-Eset offers a 30 trial after, and maintaining user settings.
+Eset offers a 30 trial on reboot, maintaining user settings.

 ## Usage